exoscale/terraform-provider-exoscale/docs/resources/ssh_key.md

 }
 ```

-Please refer to the [examples](https://github.com/exoscale/terraform-provider-exoscale/tree/master/examples/) directory for complete configuration examples.
+Please refer to the [examples](https://github.com/exoscale/terraform-provider-exoscale/tree/master/examples/)
+directory for complete configuration examples.

 ## Arguments Reference

-* `name` - (Required) The name of the SSH key.
+* `name` - (Required) The SSH key name.
-* `public_key` - (Required) A SSH public key that will be authorized in compute instances.
+* `public_key` - (Required) The SSH *public* key that will be authorized in compute instances.

 ## Attributes Reference

 In addition to the arguments listed above, the following attributes are exported:

-* `fingerprint` - The unique identifier of the SSH key.
+* `fingerprint` - The SSH key unique identifier.

 ## Import